awolverp/cachebox/README.md

 **High-speed** - Is speed important for you?
 It's is here for you; see [**here**](https://github.com/awolverp/cachebox-benchmark).

-**Zero-dependecy** - As we said, `cachebox` written in Rust so you have not to install any other dependecies.
+**Zero-dependecy** - As we said, `cachebox` written in Rust so you don't have to install any other dependecies.

 **Thread-safe** - It's completely thread-safe and uses read-writer locks to prevent problems.